 And they made it pretty much a standardized form on how to go out and interview and conduct these threat cases.

-Long story short, I think it's about time somebody, whether FBI in conjunction with local law enforcement Gets together some kind of standardized form based on research on how to interview potential uh school attackers and targeted school violence.
+Long story short, I think it's about time somebody, whether FBI in conjunction with local law enforcement, gets together some kind of standardized form based on research on how to interview potential school attackers and targeted school violence.

 It's the only way.

-Yeah, I look I'm I understand that mistakes are gonna be made by all sorts of people here.
+Yeah, look, I understand that mistakes are going to be made by all sorts of people here.

-Um, you know, in this particular case, they had two really important warnings that were missed.
+You know, in this particular case, they had two really important warnings that were missed, Jonathan Gillum.

 And this isn't the first time that they've missed it.

-You know, they uh they kind of bungled the whole Boston Bomber uh Sarnaf brother interview when they uh talked to those guys as well.
+You know, they kind of bungled the whole Boston bomber Sarnath brother interview when they talked to those guys as well.

-Sean as Dan can tell you, as uh Michael Jack will tell you, and even yourself in in being in radio for thirty years, complacency kills.
+Sean, as Dan can tell you, as Michael Jack will tell you, and even yourself in being in radio for 30 years, complacency kills.

-If you become complacent, it doesn't matter how good your policies are, if you're too complacent to take things seriously, you got you you it's like having a cancer.
+If you become complacent, it doesn't matter how good your policies are, if you're too complacent to take things seriously, it's like having a cancer.

 Now they have a number that you call, and then that gets assigned to a field office, and there's a breakdown in that situation.

-We we've taken the power away from just the agents to get a complaint and go do the job.
+We've taken the power away from just the agents, get a complaint, and go do the job.

 And that's where I think we need to get back to with the FBI is we just need to give the power back to the agents to do their job.